Industrial Muffle Furnace

 Key Features

-- Precision Gas Venting: Integrated exhaust chimney (top or rear-mounted) enables proper LOI testing and ash collection without air turbulence.
+- Precision Gas Venting: Integrated exhaust chimney (top or rear-mounted) enables proper LOI testing and ash collection without air turbulence

 Applications

-- Electronics: Component stress-relief and thermal cycling
+- Electronics: Component stress-relief and lead-free solder thermal cycling qualification

 Compliance Standards

-- ASTM D482: Ash content analysis by thermogravimetry
+- ASTM D482 — Ash content analysis by thermogravimetry

 Safety Features